1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     **XIV.
 Complete the sentences with *a/ỉ/ both/ neither/ either/ none/ each.***

-    1. I took two books with me on holiday but I didn’t read *either* of them.
+    1. I took two books with me on holiday but I didn't read *either* of them.

     2. We tried a lot of hotels but _________ of them had any rooms. _______ of them were full.